 Click here to download the poster of what is considered waste on campus.

 The following recyclables can now be placed in the same BLUE bins on campus:

-Other items are separately recycled on campus:
+Other items that can be recycled off campus:

 For large amounts of paper recycling, including phone books, out-dated course schedules, and other pamphlets or brochures, contact the Work Management Center at 590-1370, or email@example.com.
 A work order will be inputted, and the material will be picked up and stored for recycling.

 Aluminum and steel cans, glass bottles, and plastic containers marked 1-7 were already commingled with the previous recycling system on campus.
 Now they can also be commingled with paper recyclables in the same containers.
 All these products can be placed in the blue bins, Cleartainers, and three-part bins located throughout campus.
-Click Here for a comprehensive list of recyclable items on campus.

 If you see any locations that would benefit from a recycling container of any kind, contact the Work Management Center at 590-1370, or firstname.lastname@example.org, with the location and the type of container requested.